vstreamer/multi-camera-stream-yolov4-flask/README.md

 See https://github.com/nwojke/cosine_metric_learning to train your own tracking model.

 ### Disabling Deep SORT
-However, if you don't want to use tracking at all, you can turn it off by changing line 28 from
+However, if you don't want to use tracking at all, you can turn it off by changing line 28 in camera_yolo.py from
 ```
 tracking = True
 ```